The scope of the website

 cost considerations.
 Consequently, we are able to include photographs that are

-not to the standard such publications require, yet can still provide potential
+not of a standard such publications require, yet can still provide potential

 interest to the enthusiast.
 Similarly, we have identified details/information

-have therefore "blown" these up as separate images.
-Whilst not necessarily as
+have therefore 'blown up' this information as separate images.
+Whilst not

-clear as one would like, they do provide information that would otherwise be
+necessarily as clear as one would like, they do provide information that would

-lost forever in the absence of a photograph taken specifically of the said
+otherwise be lost forever in the absence of a photograph taken specifically of

-subject.
-A classic example being the two photographs of Coventry Station, an
+the said subject.
+A classic example being the two photographs of Coventry

-1860 and 1880 view of the station, showing details that have not existed for
+Station, an 1860 and 1880 view of the station, showing details that have not

 With regard to the captions that are provided for each of